Random Regularity of the Vlasov-Poisson System with Random Initial Inputs in the Quasineutral Regime: Conclusion

 \section{Conclusion}

-In this paper, we prove the uniform convergence with respect to $z$ via the Wasserstein distance between the Vlasov-Poisson system with initial uncertainty in the quasineutral regime and its quasineutral limit system for the two-dimensional and three-dimensional cases.
-The result shows that the uncertain Vlasov-Poisson system in the quasineutral regime in two-dimensional and three-dimensional cases is sufficiently close to its corresponding quasineutral limit system in the sense of the Wasserstein distance if $\varepsilon$ is sufficiently small.
-Furthermore, we prove the random regularity of the one-dimensional Vlasov-Poisson system with initial uncertainty in the quasineutral regime, with the random regularity for higher dimensions reserved for future work, which would arise additional difficulties in the analysis.
-By constructing a new norm that incorporates the quasineutral parameter $\varepsilon$, we derive the $z$-regularity of the distribution function and the electric field of the uncertain Vlasov-Poisson system in the quasineutral regime by this norm, with the convergence speed explicit in the quasineutral parameter.
-These results firstly quantify the propagation of the random initial inputs for the uncertain Vlasov-Poisson system in the quasineutral regime, which are critical for developing numerical schemes suitable for multiscale kinetic equations with uncertainties, laying theoretical foundations for critical technologies in engineering such as controlling the impact of initial disturbances in semiconductor manufacturing technologies.
-In the future, one may design efficient numerical algorithms based on the results of this study and numerical tools such as polynomial chaos.
+In this paper, we prove the uniform convergence with respect to $z$ in the Wasserstein distance between the Vlasov-Poisson system with initial uncertainty in the quasineutral regime and its quasineutral limit system for the two-dimensional and three-dimensional cases.
+This is achieved by imposing appropriate constraints on $z$, establishing an upper bound, and estimating each term of the bound.
+In this way, we overcome the analytical challenges arising from the randomness.
+The result shows that the convergence in the Wasserstein distance is insensitive to the uncertainty in the initial data.
+Furthermore, we prove the random regularity of the one-dimensional Vlasov-Poisson system with initial uncertainty in the quasineutral regime, with the random regularity for higher dimensions reserved for future work, which would pose additional difficulties in the analysis.
+By constructing a new norm that incorporates the quasineutral parameter $\varepsilon$, we derive the $z$-regularity of the distribution function and the electric field of the uncertain Vlasov-Poisson system in the quasineutral regime by this norm, with the convergence rate explicit in the quasineutral parameter.
+These results firstly quantify the propagation of the initial uncertainty for the uncertain Vlasov-Poisson system in the quasineutral regime, which is critical for developing numerical schemes for multiscale kinetic equations with uncertainties, laying theoretical foundations for critical technologies in engineering such as controlling the impact of initial disturbances in semiconductor manufacturing techonologies.
+This paper primarily focuses on the theoretical properties of the Vlasov-Poisson system with random initial inputs in the quasineutral regime.
+These theoretical results help us understand how the uncertainty propagates, and how the uncertainty affects the solution for large time.
+In the future, one may verify the results of this study through numerical experiments, and develop efficient numerical algorithms based on these findings, leveraging numerical tools such as polynomial chaos expansion.
 Additionally, more factors such as magnetic field and the high-field limit can be taken into consideration.
-Moreover, one may consider the uncertainty quantification of the Vlasov-Poisson system with more general Landau damping and other kinetic equations with similar damping phenomena.
+Moreover, the uncertainty quantification of the Vlasov-Poisson system with more general Landau damping and other kinetic equations with similar damping phenomena are also valuable and promising directions for further investigation.